1) Those Responsible For Loading Should Also Be Responsible For Management

 2) Have High Standards For Container Condition

 When your container arrives, rigorous inspection procedures are tremendously beneficial to reducing your exposure to risk during the shipping process.
 Once the container leaves your facility, the goods are out of your hands, but you are still responsible for them!
 Replacing a poor container with a different one may come at the cost of wasted time and sitting inventory; but if your container does not arrive in good condition, you expose yourself to the risk of paying a much higher price in support.
 For each shipping container, it is useful to institute protocols and checklists to inspect for the following:

-Shipping containers are not meant to be spotless, but they are also not meant to be excessively unclean!
+- Cleanliness: Shipping containers are not meant to be spotless, but they are also not meant to be excessively unclean!
 Check each container for foreign or unusual smells, and inspect previously repaired areas and weather-proofing for any signs of moisture penetration or mould growth.

-Are there any holes, fractured welds, or distortions/warping in the structure of your container?
+- Container Integrity: Are there any holes, fractured welds, or distortions/warping in the structure of your container?
 If found, this indicates that a container is likely unfit for your cargo.
 Holes and broken welding indicate that the container is not weather-proof, and 'twisted' containers will not properly engage with container locking mechanisms.

-If your container comes with locking or restraint devices, it is important you inspect these for condition and adequate supply as well.
+- Restraint Device Condition: If your container comes with locking or restraint devices, it is important you inspect these for condition and adequate supply as well.
 Using damaged or inadequate equipment can be worse than using none at all, as they might lull you into a false sense of security!

 3) Plan and Practice Container Loading